From College Buddies to Travel Companions

 My husband Srinivas and his four friends were planning deligently for months for a dream trip to Kashmir with their respective families.
 Finally, the day when the dream would become a reality arrived.
 With five families in tow, we had flown in from Chennai, Coimbatore and Bengaluru.
-As we landed in Srinagar, I was surprised by the compact size of the Srinagar airport.
-It is about the size of the KRpuram railway station in Bengaluru.
-The board aptly read welcome to the paradise on the Earth.
-As we waited to collect our baggage, the chillness in the air hinted at the breath taking experiences awaiting us.
+With bags packed and hearts full, we set off not just toward Kashmir, but toward moments of togetherness we would cherish forever.

-Upon arrival to the Dal lake, we were further transported to our houseboats through a small boat.
+Upon our arrival to the Dal lake, we were further transported to our houseboats through a small boat.
 The short boat ride was mesmerizing.
 We were gazing at the stars in the grey sky above us with one eye and the lapping water of the tranquil Dal lake below us with another eye.
-A pair of eyes weren't enough to take in the views of the colourful stalls and the floating market of the lake.
+A pair of eyes weren't enough to take in the views of the colourful stalls and the floating market of the lake in the night.
 With excitement soaring sky high, we reached our houseboats.
 We had booked two houseboats for our team of 18 people.
 We were warmly invited by the houseboat hosts and treated to a delicious spread of hot rotis, rice, dal and potato sabzi.
 The menu also included some non-vegetarian delicacies.

 Before we could retire for the day, the boat owner had arranged for some Kashmiri cloth shopping with a local vendor.
 He showcased some of his products like sarees and shawls.
 As we were impressed with the quality and the pricing, we went ahead and purchased some sarees and salwar materials.
 We reserved some shopping for later after exploring other places too.
 However, it turned out that we couldn't spot a single vendor who would match the quality and price of this vendor in our entire trip.